Cr4ck3rs/ChathamExam/README.md

 ## Description

-The solutions in this repo look to solve the following:
+The solutions in this repo solves the following:

 > We would like you to build a small webapp for a weather dashboard.
 Your Webapp would hook into 2-3 of the public APIs provided by services like Forecast.io, WeatherBug,WeatherUnderground, etc. for weather related data and display the current and 7-day weather forecast from these different sources.